imytk/ALIFE_Public_Expo/Zone 3 - History of Artificial Life/placards/zone3.md

-While the ideas had simmered for centuries, the field of Artificial Life as a distinct scientific discipline was formally born in September 1987 with the first international workshop held in Los Alamos, New Mexico.
-Organized by visionary researcher Christopher Langton, this pivotal event brought together scientists from diverse fields – computer science, biology, physics, mathematics, and philosophy.
+While the ideas had been simmering for centuries, the field of Artificial Life as a distinct scientific discipline was formally born in September 1987 with the first international workshop held in Los Alamos, New Mexico.
+Organized by visionary researcher Christopher Langton, this pivotal event brought together scientists from many diverse fields, including computer science, biology, physics, mathematics, and philosophy.